gomorpheus/morpheus-apidoc/source/includes/_apps.md

 Parameter | Default | Description
 --------- | ------- | -----------
-instanceId  | null | The ID of the instance being removed
+instanceId  |  | The ID of the instance being removed

 ## Get Security Groups